Government accepts all recommendations of the inquiry

 Onshore Shale Gas Community and Business Reference Group

-The Hydraulic Fracturing Inquiry Implementation Taskforce was established within the Department of the Chief Minister to coordinate the delivery of the Inquiry recommendations and articulate an approach to implementing each recommendation, mapped in the Implementation Plan.
-The Taskforce ceased in December 2019, and the delivery of the Inquiry recommendations is now being coordinated across Government through the Strategic Policy team within the Department of the Chief Minister.
+The Hydraulic Fracturing Inquiry Implementation Taskforce was established within the Department of the Chief Minister and Cabinet to coordinate the delivery of the Inquiry recommendations and articulate an approach to implementing each recommendation, mapped in the Implementation Plan.
+The Taskforce ceased in December 2019, and the delivery of the Inquiry recommendations is now being coordinated across Government through the Strategic Policy team within the Department of the Chief Minister and Cabinet.

 A Steering Committee of government Chief Executives guides this work and assesses and manages risks to the delivery of this plan.